humbug/php-scoper/README.md

 ### Whitelisted files

-For the files listed in `whitelisted-files`, their content will be left untouched during the scoping process.
+For the files listed in `files-whitelist`, their content will be left untouched during the scoping process.